Fiat unveils new Viaggio model to be made and sold in China

-MILAN Italian automaker Fiat FIA.MI unveiled photos of its new five door Viaggio sedan on Friday, the first car that Fiat will produce in China with its local partner GAC.
+MILAN, April 13 Italian automaker Fiat unveiled photos of its new five door Viaggio sedan on Friday, the first car that Fiat will produce in China with its local partner GAC.

 The Viaggio will start production in July in the new GAC-Fiat factory in Changsha, and will go on sale in China in the third quarter of this year.
 It will be on display at the Beijing auto show on April 23.